inariksit/cclaw-zettelkasten/legalruleml.md

 This rule has metadata about the rule _strength_: whether or not it can be overriden[^1].
 This rule can be, hence its strength is Defeasible.
 To make this not just meaningless characters on the contract writer's computer, the property `DefeasibleStrength` refers to a shared resource by an [IRI](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).

+(These IRI links may point to an element in an <ontology>, but LegalRuleML is not an ontology language, and LegalRuleML documents are not ontologies.)

 ### Rule content

 #### Premise